 This news was impossible to square with the quirky little 3-year-old who had just spent hours at a time kicking a soccer ball under the Tuscan sun with his seven cousins.
 This could not be true.
 It will not be true.
 We immediately determined to find treatments in time to save his life.
 And we got to work.

 When we learned of Charley’s diagnosis and launched Charley’s Fund, our goal was to stop this disease – or slow it dramatically – so that it wouldn’t have a chance to knock Charley off his feet or wipe that kooky grin off his face.
 Today, the first medications to treat Duchenne are now making their way through the regulatory process.
-Charley is part of a clinical trial for an experimental treatment that could slow deterioration and preserve muscle function.
-It’s looking like we just might come out ahead.
+These medicines range from gene therapies that replace the defective gene with a healthy copy to supplemental treatments that could mitigate the myriad of debilitating symptoms that come along with Duchenne.

-Incredibly, over the past decade Charley’s Fund has directed more than $36 million to medical research and drug development.
-We have grown from a literal “mom and pop” effort into an organization that is having a global impact on the pace of therapeutics development for Duchenne muscular dystrophy.
+Incredibly, over the past decade Charley’s Fund has directed nearly $45 million to medical research and drug development.
+We have grown from a literal “mom and pop” effort into an organization that is having a global impact on the pace and quality of therapeutics development for Duchenne muscular dystrophy.

 The progress has been historic, but we are not celebrating until we finish what we started.
 Duchenne still causes terrible suffering and death for many thousands of children around the world.
 Each day our children lose something that most people are lucky enough to take for granted: the ability to jump, to hold a pencil, to hug, to breathe.
 Each day that passes is a day too long in this fight.